chisui/dakka/thesis/main.md

 forall a b m n.
 (ActorContext a m, ActorContext b n, Message a m ~ Message b n) => ...
 ```

-This is cumbersome and adds unnecessary complexity.

-What we might do instead is add the reference type itself as a parameter to `Message`.
+Instead we add the reference type itself as a parameter to `Message`.
 This alleviates the problem only a little bit, since we need the actual `ActorContext` type to retrieve the concrete reference type.
 So we would only delay the constraint dance and move it a little bit.
 These constraints would mean many additional type parameters to types and functions that do not actually care about them.